 However, Simple:Press is really made to be a premium tool.
 It offers over 70 premium add-ons for virtually anything you’d want on your forum, like warnings and suspensions, topic redirects, tagging threads, and upvotes/downvotes.
 You can purchase premium add-ons individually or subscribe to an annual plan (starting at $199 per year for one site) to access all add-ons.

-Closing out our list is Sabai Discuss, a premium forum plugin designed for question-and-answer boards.
-This is a responsive and highly flexible Q&A plugin — for $23, you’ll have the ability to group threads into categories, close and reopen questions, enable voting on questions, site search with suggestions, and let users report malicious posts and comments.
+Sabai Discuss is a premium forum plugin designed for question-and-answer boards.
+This is a responsive and highly flexible Q&A plugin that allows you to group threads into categories, close and reopen questions, enable voting on questions, site search with suggestions, and let users report malicious posts and comments.

 These features make Sabai Discuss ideal for support sections of your product website, or as a knowledge base in which the best answers are voted to the top.
 Plus, responses to common questions will be indexed by search engines — when your product users search for a solution in Google, for example, your support pages are more likely to rank.